isomorphic-software/smartclient-docs/classes/Calendar.md

 ### Description
 When true, causes [layouts](#attr-calendarcolumnlayout) to be added to each column in vertical views.
 In this mode, eventCanvases are stacked in these layouts, filling width and auto-sizing vertically to content, rather than being placed, sized and overlapped according to their times.

-Because times are ignored in this mode, various behaviors are switched off automatically; for example, the [time-column](#attr-calendarshowlabelcolumn) is hidden, [zones](#attr-calendarzones) are not supported and event-canvases cannot be [resized](#attr-calendarcanresizeevents) or rendered [on-demand](#attr-calendarrendereventsondemand).
+Because times are ignored in this mode, various behaviors are switched off automatically; for example, the [time-column](#attr-calendarshowlabelcolumn) is hidden and event-canvases cannot be [resized](#attr-calendarcanresizeevents) or rendered [on-demand](#attr-calendarrendereventsondemand).

 ### Groups

 - appearance

 **Flags**: IR

----
-## Attr: Calendar.minLaneHeight

-### Description
-The minimum height for Lanes in a Timeline.
-When events have a [fixed height](#attr-calendarfixedeventheight), Lanes will size just tall enough to accommodate their events but will not shrink below this minimum height.

-### Groups

-- appearance

-**Flags**: IRW

 ---
 ## Attr: Calendar.eventEditorButtonLayout